Italian bond yields creep up before key votes in parliament

 LONDON, Jan 18 (Reuters) - Italy's borrowing costs crept back up on Monday as Prime Minister Giuseppe Conte faced two days of parliamentary votes that will decide if his fragile coalition can cling to power or has lost its majority.

 Political turmoil in Italy, one of the euro zone's biggest and most indebted economies, is once again weighing on sentiment.
-Italian 10-year bond yields rose around 9 basis points last week in their biggest weekly jump since October.
+Italian 10-year bond yields rose around 9 basis points last week, the biggest weekly jump since October.

 Hefty stimulus from the European Central Bank and an expectation that a snap election is unlikely for now have limited the selloff in Italian bonds.

-That was the tightest spread since 2016 and it has now widened out to 114 bps.
-Italy's 10-year bond yield was almost 3 bps higher on the day at 0.61% IT10YT=RR in early trade -- heading back towards six-week highs hit last week.
+That was the tightest spread since 2016 and it has now widened out to 113 bps.
+Italy's 10-year bond yield was last up 2 bps on the day at 0.60% IT10YT=RR as investors awaited the outcome of the votes in parliament.
+They held below six-week highs hit last week.

+Attention is focused on the 321-seat Senate, where Conte looks certain to fall short of an absolute majority after his efforts to persuade centrists in opposition ranks to rally to his side looked to have failed.

-Away from Italy, most other euro zone bond markets were relatively subdued.
-U.S. markets are closed for a holiday on Monday and traders are largely sidelined ahead of Thursday's ECB meeting.
+Away from Italy, euro zone bond markets were relatively subdued.
+U.S. markets are closed for a holiday on Monday and traders are largely side lined ahead of Thursday's ECB meeting.

 There was some focus on Germany, where centrist Armin Laschet was on Saturday chosen to lead Angela Merkel's Christian Democrats, putting him in pole position to succeed her as Germany's next chancellor.